joolstorrentecalo/gitlab-foss/doc/administration/pages/index.md

 ### Rate limits

-> - [Changed](https://gitlab.com/groups/gitlab-org/-/epics/14653) in GitLab 17.3: You can exclude subnets from Pages rate limits.

 You can enforce rate limits to help minimize the risk of a Denial of Service (DoS) attack.
 GitLab Pages uses a [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) to enforce rate limiting.
-By default, requests or TLS connections that exceed the specified limits are reported and rejected.
+By default, requests or TLS connections that exceed the specified limits are reported but not rejected.

 GitLab Pages supports the following types of rate limiting: